Intimate Audio’s first official release, available NOW!

 (*You can hear the lick SLOW by clicking HERE*)

-Like This 100% Free Hendrix-Style Guitar Lesson?
+Like This 100% Free Hendrix Guitar Lesson?

 *** Click HERE for more of Dale Turner's PsYcHo LiCkS! ***